klcrowder1/ArkosAI/docs/features/camera-connection.md

 5. **Reset the connection**:
    - Use the API or web interface to reset the connection
    - Monitor the logs during the reconnection attempt

+6. **Camera-specific troubleshooting**:
+   - For PTZ cameras, check ONVIF connectivity and movement control
+   - For thermal cameras, verify temperature data and calibration
+   - For fisheye cameras, check dewarping parameters and view configuration
+   - For multi-sensor cameras, verify all sensor streams and synchronization
+   - For doorbell cameras, test button detection and two-way audio

 ## Best Practices